 Preparation is Key

 Ensuring your drivers implement regular maintenance and checks on their vehicles is essential.
 It should be a priority to keep a check on vehicle maintenance as a business owner but also to encourage your drivers to make a full vehicle check before setting off, especially on longer journeys.
 In winter these checks are even more important and should involve a few additional thorough checks that are specific to winter driving.
+Additionally, it is important to know the category of the vehicle.
 Before any journey it is important that drivers check the following aspects of their vehicle.

 It is also advisable that for the winter months, you endeavour to prepare a winter emergency kit and include things such as warm clothes and a blanket; drivers can either bring their own or the business can provide them as part of a safe driving kit.